bonniepan02/rebel-alliance/bookclub/notes/agile.md

 language, conventions, quality bar you cant drop into a new team and be productive in a day because you have to learn the micro culture of that team

+Agile is a framework of disciplines that support professional software development.
+Agile is a continuous iteration of development and testing in the software development process whereas Scrum is an Agile process to focus on delivering the business value in the shortest time.
+Agile methodology delivers the software on a regular basis for feedback while Scrum delivers the software after each sprint.